Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-Data aggregation is done using the df.groupBy method, which is not required in this case.
-Already transformed and prepared to be loaded into the intended database, the data.
+&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
+For streaming data, which is not the case in this scenario, use the df.writeStream method.
+Micro-batches rather than real-time processing of the data are used. `writeStream` its certanly use in streaming scenarios but it doesnt´t offer same leverl of control or customization for batch-wise processing as `foreachBatch`.
+It is more suitable for direct streamming writes withou complex per-batch logic

 &nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
 The df.foreachBatch method offers fine-grained control over the data writing process.
 It enables data to be written to the target database in micro-batches, making it the best method for implementing a real-time workload autoloader in this scenario.
 The data can be processed further using this method before being written to the target database, making it more effective and scalable than writing the data in a single batch.

-&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
-For streaming data, which is not the case in this scenario, use the df.writeStream method.
-Micro-batches rather than real-time processing of the data are used.
+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+Data aggregation is done using the df.groupBy method, which is not required in this case.
+Already transformed and prepared to be loaded into the intended database, the data.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 In this situation, it is unnecessary to use the df.window method, which is used to create sliding windows of data.
 Micro-batches rather than real-time processing of the data are used.

+*Lesson learned* micro-batching is indeed a form of real-time processing, though it´s a bit different from what is traditionally considere "pure" real-time processing.
+In micro-batching, datais collected and processend in small, discrete batches, or "micro-batches" that are processed sequentially and typically very quickly, often within seconds and miliseconds.
+This approach allows systems to handle streaming data in near-real-time while mainteining some of the efficiencies of batch processing.

 **Question2
 A data engineer is creating a data model for the sales data of a retail company.
 Information on sales transactions, goods, clients, and stores is included in the data.